lyffs/docs/README.md

 # docs
-the documents for my reading in golang open source projects
+the documents for my reading in work.